BigSoftVideo/DOTE/install.md

 - To update _DOTE_ on both operating systems, just close _DOTE_, download the update and follow the same procedure above.
 _DOTE_ will be updated and restart automatically.

+_DOTE_ will remind you if there is a new release available online.